Transnational Association of Christian Colleges and Schools: Standards for Accreditation

 TRACS has authority for the accreditation and preaccreditation ("Candidate" status) of postsecondary institutions in the United States that offer certificates, diplomas, associate, baccalaureate, and graduate degrees, including institutions that offer distance education.

 TRACS has a multi-step accreditation process to assess institutional quality.
 This process commences with an initial inquiry and an application orientation to review eligibility requirements.
 Subsequently, the approved applicant institution conducts a self-study to evaluate its structure and effectiveness and identify areas for improvement.
 A TRACS evaluation team then conducts a site visit.
 If the assessment is positive, institutional representatives present the institution to the TRACS Accreditation Commission, which may then confer candidate (pre-accreditation) status.
 Throughout this process, institutions must demonstrate operational integrity and financial stability, including regular financial reviews by their board of trustees.

+Statement of faith

+TRACS required, through at least 2018, all accredited schools to have a statement of faith that affirms "the inerrancy and historicity of the Bible" and "the divine work of non-evolutionary creation including persons in God's image".
 As of 2024, TRACS stated that all accredited schools are not required to "duplicate the TRACS Biblical Foundations Statement, but the institution's Faith Statement should identify it as part of the evangelical protestant tradition in higher education".
 TRACS' Statement of Faith outlines the organization's adherence to certain Christian principles, such as the absolute authority of the Bible, as well as the redemptive sacrifice of Jesus.
 The Statement of Faith also describes a literal interpretation of the Biblical creation story.